Academy of Management (AOM) Code of Conduct

 - Inform the offender that their behavior is unwelcome, if they feel comfortable doing so.

-- Report the incident immediately to AOM’s Ombuds Committee at ombuds@aom.org and to the AOM Past President (Ethics Committee Chair).
-Please consider visiting the AOM Registration area to ask to speak to the AOM staff Chief Operating
+- Report the incident immediately to AOM’s Ombuds Committee at ombuds@aom.org, to the AOM Past President (Ethics Committee Chair), and to the AOM staff Chief Operating Officer.
+A written report may be required.

 All reports will be addressed to uphold the integrity of our community.
 This may include interviews with parties involved and witnesses.
 AOM will maintain confidentiality to the extent consistent with addressing the matter.
-The investigation
+The investigation process is not legally binding in any external proceedings.

 Consequences of Misconduct